timonweb/django-tailwind/docs/templatetags.md

 Depending on your production setup, you might need or not need this functionality, so it's optional.

 ### Hot reloading
-Another feature this tag enables is it includes the `browser-sync` script that reloads a page, whenever template changes.
+This tag also includes the `browser-sync` script that reloads a page whenever the template changes.
 This script is only included on the page when two conditions are met:
 * The debug mode is enabled in `settings.py`: `DEBUG=True`;
 * Your IP address matches `INTERNAL_IPS` defined in `settings.py`.
-For local development it usually should contain `127.0.0.1` to work properly:
+For local development, it usually should contain `127.0.0.1` to work properly:
   ```python
   INTERNAL_IPS = ['127.0.0.1']
   ```